 Shaun: It was a good couple of years.
-I’d say about 2 1/2 years from me just shutting down, I was actually working.
-I was doing the night shift I was baking, baking every night by myself just listening to music and podcasts so I had no contact with anyone which was not a great situation to be in when you’re in that mindset.
-So going from that to actually being back on my feet and feeling like I can really push myself again and I guess contribute to society.
-I mean it’s quite hard when you’re in that mindset and thinking about anything else but yourself let alone hold down a stressful job or have other people relying on you.
+I’d say about two and a half years for me, just shutting down, I was actually working.
+I was doing the night shift.
+I was baking, baking every night by myself just listening to music and podcasts.
+I had no contact with anyone which was not a great situation to be in when you’re in that mindset.
+So, going from that to actually being back on my feet and feeling like I can really push myself again and I guess contribute to society.
+I mean, it’s quite hard when you’re in that mindset and thinking about anything else but yourself let alone hold down a stressful job or have other people relying on you.
 You can’t even comprehend that sort of thing and just basically just getting through day to day.
 Sleeping and it’s like, what am I going to eat next just dealing with things minute to minute.
 That what it feels like. if we can turn our fears to get to some sort of normality or a routine.

 James: That’s a long road, isn’t it?

 Shaun: Yeah, it is long and it’s not easy as well.
 It’s impossible to explain in words sometimes just how having depression, anxiety particularly.
 It’s really, really hard to explain to people what it feels like until you’ve actually experienced it.
 Some people can’t deal with it and some people do.
 I think more people would be able to deal with it if they’re actually talked about it, all because 1 in 3 people have mental health to sort out. it’s something we never talk about especially when it comes to your work colleagues and in business it’s seen as, it’s still seen as a sign of weakness.
 I guess, I can only go on my experience.
 I don’t think I’d be as successful as I am today if I didn’t have mental health issues.